rockman007372/Obsidian-Vault/Automating the Build Process.md

 ## What is Integration

 **Combining parts of a software product to form a whole is called _integration_**.
-It is also one of the most troublesome tasks and it rarely goes smoothly
+It is also one of the most troublesome tasks and it rarely goes smoothly.

 ## Build Automation Tools